Mobiloitte USA

 3. Validate technical fit

-Use integration and architecture resources to confirm feasibility before committing timeline and budget.
+Use integration and architecture resources to confirm technical feasibility and identify dependencies before committing to a delivery timeline and budget.
+This reduces mid-program surprises significantly.

 4. Reduce compliance risk